Absorption–compression heat pump: Refrigerants

 There is a wide choice of refrigerants available for compression heat pumps.
 The absorption cycle is the one limiting the choice of the refrigerant.
 The most common refrigerants for absorption systems are ammonia and water.
-Both are good for combined absorption-compression heat pumps.
+Both are good for combined absorption–compression heat pumps.

 Ammonia has an exceptionally good solubility in water.
 This is an important aspect that increases the performance and decreases the size of the device.
 However, its high toxicity and flammability reduces its attractiveness.

 Water is a very attractive refrigerant because it is abundant, non-toxic, non-flammable and highly soluble in lithium bromide (LiBr).
-The main issue with water is that, at the typical heat pump evaporator pressures, it freezes at 0°C. This makes water unsuitable for the applications where the cold sink goes below 0°C, which is the typical winter operating condition of an air source heat pump.
+The main issue with water is that, at the typical heat pump evaporator pressures, it freezes at 0 °C. This makes water unsuitable for the applications where the cold sink goes below 0 °C, which is the typical winter operating condition of an air source heat pump.

 Absorbents

 The absorbent and refrigerant are strictly related to each other.
 In the case that ammonia is used as refrigerant, the most common absorbent is water.
 In the case that water is used as refrigerant, as previously mentioned, the absorbent is usually LiBr.

-Ionic liquids have also been proposed as good absorbents, specially for water as refrigerant.
-The main advantages of these salts is that they can be used under the conditions at which LiBr solution runs the risk of crystallization and they are less corrosive.
+Ionic liquids have also been proposed as good absorbents, especially for water as refrigerant.
+The main advantages of these salts is that they can be used under the conditions at which LiBr solution runs the risk of crystallization, and they are less corrosive.